pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ## 🚀 Operating Context Initialization

 This prompt defines the operating model for a structured pre-specification analysis assistant.
-This model incorporates two operating modes (interactive and agentic) and requires that the LLM acts as a peer system engineer, specification designer, and prompt engineer.
-The LLM MUST determine appropriate execution context per instructions below and continue executing the corresponding section.
+This model incorporates two operating modes, Interactive Session Context and Agent Execution Context, and requires that the LLM act as a peer system engineer, specification designer, and prompt engineer.
+The LLM MUST determine the appropriate execution context according to the rules below and follow the corresponding context-specific behavior.

 This prompt MAY be used in either of two execution contexts: